 After their marriage in 2004 at Vor Frue Kirke, Mary and Frederik had four children, the first of which was born in 2005.

 Denmark’s royal family has a tradition of naming the first child son “Frederik” or “Christian.”
-Following the Danish tradition, Crown Prince Frederik and Crown Princess Mary named their first son Prince Christian.
-His full name is Christian Valdemar Henri John, Prince of Denmark, Count of Monpezat.
+Following the Danish tradition, King Frederik and Queen Mary named their first son Crown Prince Christian.
+His full name is Christian Valdemar Henri John, Crown Prince of Denmark, Count of Monpezat.

-Isabella Henrietta Ingrid Margrethe, Princess of Denmark, Countess of Monpezat, is the second child of Crown Prince Frederik and Crown Princess Mary.
+Isabella Henrietta Ingrid Margrethe, Princess of Denmark, Countess of Monpezat, is the second child of Crown King Frederik and Queen Mary.

-Vincent Frederik Minik Alexander, Prince of Denmark, Count of Monpezat, is the child of the Crown Prince and Princess.
+Vincent Frederik Minik Alexander, Prince of Denmark, Count of Monpezat, is the child of the Crown King Frederik and Queen Mary.
 Prince Vincent of Denmark has a twin: Princess Josephine.

 Joachim Holger Waldemar Christian, Prince of Denmark, Count of Monpezat, is the second child of Her Royal Highness Queen Margrethe and Prince Henrik.
 Prince Joachim’s education is in agrarian economics, and he owns a number of farming and forestry operations.
 He is also a decorated military officer, rising to the position of colonel of the reserve.
 He then rose to a brigadier general when he became Defense attaché at the Danish Embassy in Paris in 2020.